FlailingFog/KK-Blender-Porter-Pack/README.md

 Plugin pack for exporting and cleaning up Koikatsu characters in Blender.

-The ```KKBP exporter for Koikatsu``` is used to export the character's mesh, armature and color data.
-The exported data is then processed by the ```KKBP importer for Blender```.
+The ```KKBP exporter for Koikatsu``` exports the character's mesh, armature and color data from the game.
+The ```KKBP importer for Blender``` processes that data to setup the character in Blender.
 Once characters are setup in Blender, they can be saved as FBX files for use in other programs.

 **How to use the plugins:** https://flailingfog.github.io/.
 **The wiki:** https://flailingfog.github.io/wiki.